KeYProject/key-docs/docs/devel/HowToTaclet.md

-The standard location for `.key` files containing taclets is in the `key.core` project, location `resources/de/uka/ilkd/key/proof/rules` (*note*: unless stated otherwise, all locations in this article are relative to `key.core`).
+The standard location for `.key` files containing taclets is in the `key.core` project, location `resources/de/uka/ilkd/key/proof/rules` (*note*: unless stated otherwise, all locations in this article are relative to the main source root of `key.core`).
 The file `standardRules.key` lists all the taclet files that are are loaded as defaults when starting KeY with the Java profile.
 New taclets can be added to either of the existing files listed there (if they fit into the scope), or can be added to a new file which is then referred to in `standardRules.key`.